British literature: Modernism and cultural revivals: 1901–1945

-Edwardian Fiction
+Edwardian fiction

 The short but influential Edwardian era emerged with the death of Queen Victoria in 1901 and continued until the First World War.
-During this time, the world was introduced to cozy and puckish animal characters of Beatrix Potter along with the eternally youthful antics of Peter Pan (J.M.
-Barrie).
-A.A.
-Milne also began to write during this time, but his beloved Winnie the Pooh would not be published until 1926.
+During this time, the world was introduced to cozy and puckish animal characters of Beatrix Potter along with the eternally youthful antics of Peter Pan (J. M. Barrie).
+A. A. Milne also began to write during this time, but his beloved Winnie the Pooh would not be published until 1926.
 Rudyard Kipling's Just So Stories For Little Children (1902) was a successful followup to his earlier adventures with Mowgli and The Jungle Book (1894).

 Other exemplary novels of the time take on an optimistic but critical tone, including E.M.
-Forster's A Room With A View (1908).
+Forster's A Room with a View (1908).
 Here, Forster satirizes the classism and xenophobia of Victorian England, using his own travel experiences to question the "ingrained bias[es]" of the previous century.
 The Women's Suffrage Movement was also gaining momentum during this era and fiction reflected these ideas.
 More than ever, fictional women were protagonists (not just supporting roles), and they often crossed social and geographical boundaries through marriage or the pursuit of knowledge.

-Joseph Conrad's Heart of Darkness (1899) is another (early but important) example of the changing times during King Edward VII's reign.
-While Conrad's depiction of the local Africans in his novel is often criticized as deeply dehumanizing (for example, Chinua Achebe in An Image of Africa: Racism in Conrad's Heart of Darkness), others argue that this xenophobic characterization belongs to the fictional narrator (Charles Marlow), and that Conrad himself seeks to blur the lines between societies, demonstrating the ambiguity and darkness inherent in each.
+Joseph Conrad, who started writing during the Victorian era, continued to produce important novels into the Edwardian period.
+Nostromo (1904), long regarded as one of his finest novels, deals with the corrupting impact about wealth on a revolutionary society in a fictional South American country.